joelberkeley/words/languages.md

 Idris is a purely functional language with:

- * dependent types, where values and types are treated equally, and types can depend on values
+ * dependent types, where types can depend on values, such as encoding the length of a list in its type
  * quantitative types, where you can specify how many of a value exist at runtime.
 This can be used to erase values at runtime, or ensure only one reference exists to a unique physical entity
  * theorem proving, which allows one to guarantee certain properties of runtime values at compile